KulikDM/pythresh/docs/benchmark.rst

 Some thresholders use randomness in their methods and the random seed can be set using the parameter ``random_state``.
-To investigate the effect of randomness on the resulting labels the MMC deterioration was calculated for each thresholder using the random states (1234, 42, 9685, and 111222).
+To investigate the effect of randomness on the resulting labels the MCC deterioration was calculated for each thresholder using the random states (1234, 42, 9685, and 111222).
 The same outlier detection methods as well as datasets from the first benchmarking test were applied.
-The means of the MMC deterioration were normalized to zero showing the extent of the effect of randomness of each thresholder's ability to evaluate labels for the outlier decision scores in the uncertainty.
+The means of the MCC deterioration were normalized to zero showing the extent of the effect of randomness of each thresholder's ability to evaluate labels for the outlier decision scores in the uncertainty.